 However, if you don’t have much time for sightseeing, consider a Half-Day Santa Fe Food and History Walking Tour.
 You will explore downtown Santa Fe’s best food and wine locals.
 You will sample classic New Mexican flavors.
 Furthermore, you’ll also visit landmarks like the Cathedral Basilica of Saint Francis, Loretto Chapel, and the Palace of the Governors.
 Your guide tells you about the town’s history and the mix of cultures that have shaped its food culture.

-Day 2 in Santa Fe
+Day 2 of Santa Fe Itinerary

 Walk Canyon Road Arts